 As the nation’s foremost poverty reduction program, the Earned Income Tax Credit (EITC) provides refundable tax credits to low-income working families.
 While EITC expansions are typically associated with improvements in maternal mental health, little is known about the mechanisms through which the program affects this outcome.
-Anuj Gangopadhyaya, Fredric Blavin, Jason Gates, and Breno Braga of the Urban Institute assess the impact of more than two decades of federal expansions in EITC credits and the implementation of state-specific EITC programs on maternal mental health in this working paper hosted by the IZA Institute of Labor Economics.
+Anuj Gangopadhyaya, Fredric Blavin, Breno Brago, and Jason Gates of the Urban Institute assess the impact of more than two decades of federal expansions in EITC credits and the implementation of state-specific EITC programs on maternal mental health in this working paper published in Health Economics.

 Using data from the Behavioral Risk Factors Surveillance System, the research team sampled all nonelderly mothers with no more than a high school degree who reported having a child less than 18 years old in her household.
 They find that:

 - A $1,000 increase in the maximum available EITC credit is associated with a 4.0 percent reduction in the likelihood of reporting any poor mental health days in the past month for married mothers and a 4.7 percent reduction for unmarried mothers.